 - Looking after brothers or sisters

-If your child is absent from school you must let the Attendance Officer know before 8.30 am on each day of absence by one of the following methods:
+If your child is absent from school you must let the Attendance and Family Liaison Officer know before 8.30 am on each day of absence by one of the following methods:

 If you do not make contact, the absence will be marked as unauthorised and you will be contacted either by text, email or phone.